xrdocs/ncs5500/_tutorials/y-1564-sadt-nc5x-part1.md

 ### Configuring Y.1564 traffic profile

 This section illustrates the different components of a Y.1564 test profile.
 As explained in earlier section, the Y.1564 SAT profile can be color aware or color blind and various layer 2 fields can be specified.
 Each profile is represented by a profile name which may contain alphanumeric and special character.
-The mode of operation is “two-way” by default and need not be configured.
-Following are some example of Y.1564 profile configuration.
+The mode of operation is “two-way” by default and doesn't need configuration.
+Following are some examples of Y.1564 profile configuration.

 |    <br>SL#    	|    <br>Configuration                                                                                                                                                                                                                                            	|    <br>Remarks                                                                                                              	|
 |---------------	|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------	|-----------------------------------------------------------------------------------------------------------------------------	|